-MAT100 College Technical Math I 4 quarter credits 40 clock hours Delivery Method: Blended
+MAT100 College Technical Math I

 This course will provide the students with a solid foundation in Algebra.
 It will first emphasize on the fundamental concepts of Algebra and will then cover several topics such as computing fractions and decimals to solve equations, basics of functions and their graphs, polynomial and rational functions, and exponential and logarithmic functions.
 Students should anticipate 20 or more hours of outside preparation for this class.